 - Make it easy to pronounce and spell.
 Example: Bilbo Baggins from Lord of the Rings.

-That being said, outdated terms like “Sis” rarely crop up in natural, normal conversation.
-However they are all over television (lazy writers, again).
-Instead of having your character constantly calling her “Sis,” have him ask if she’s “Heard from Mom today?” or ask another character “Don’t I have the best sister ever?”
+That being said, outdated terms like “Sis” and “Cuz” rarely crop up in natural, normal conversation.
+But they are all over television, especially pilots.
+Instead of having your character constantly calling her “Sis,” have him ask if she’s “Heard from Mom today?” or ask another character, “Don’t I have the best sister ever?”

-10. Have fun with naming your characters and take time to see what “fits.”
+Take time to see what “fits.”
 What was your character’s childhood nickname?
 Is that an embarrassment when his parents address him in front of his friends?
 Did your character change his name at any point in his/her life?
 If so, why?
 Does your female character want to change her surname when she gets married?
 Why or why not?
 Names are such an important part of one’s identity, don’t take it lightly.
 A name can provide great insight and backstory to a character if you do it right.